rodellison/Unity-Basic-GRPC/readme.md

 ![protoc unity programs and plugins](UnityBasicGRPC.png)

 1. In a separate terminal or console window, start the grpc basic tutorial server

+   ---BE AWARE that the gRPC Basic Tutorial project, by default, is setup such that the RouteGuide**Server** listens only for client connections using LOCALHOST address.
+So.. if you setup a server on one machine in your network and run the Unity client on another - your connection may not work.
+To resolve, you need to adjust the RouteGuideServer's C# ServerPort/(golang) net.Listen value, etc.. to use a value like "0.0.0.0:10000", instead of "localhost:10000" so that connections can be accepted from anywhere.
 2. Start the Unity3D editor and load the Unity Basic GRPC project
 3. Locate the (ScriptController) gameobject in the hierarchy window and in the inspector, locate it's attached RouteGuideUIHandler script.